pollfish/docs/android/universal.md

 .pollfishOpenedListener(PollfishOpenedListener pollfishOpenedListener) | Sets a notification listener when Pollfish Survey panel is opened
 .pollfishClosedListener(PollfishClosedListener pollfishClosedListener) | Sets a notification listener when Pollfish Survey panel is closed

-Here is an example of using Pollfish in custom mode and passing a custom param to be retrieved on the server side:
+Here is an example of using ParamsBuilder to change the position of Pollfish indicator (small red rectangle), add padding to it and turn Pollfish to custom mode prior passing the object to our initWith function:

 ```java
 ParamsBuilder paramsBuilder = new ParamsBuilder(String "YOUR_API_KEY")